ryran/ravshello/README.md

 ravshello
 =========

-The Ravello Shell -- Interface with Ravello Systems from the command-line to create &amp; manage apps hosted around the world
+Do you have an account with ravellosystems.com?

+Do you want to use the command-line to manage your account?

+**Check this out.**

+*(FIXME: Sexy screenshots and real intro text.)*